maryamfekri/MFCameraManager/README.md

 ```
-pod 'MFCameraManager', '~> 1.0'
+pod 'MFCameraManager'

 ```

-**or download CameraManager.swift file and add it manually to your project**
+**or download CustomCameraManagerClass directory and add it manually to your project**

 # Setup :